Ptujec/LaunchBar/Color-Actions/README.md

 This action extracts color codes (hex and rgba) from a website and puts them in a local HTML file.
 You can:

 - Copy a color value by clicking on it.
-- Export the whole palette as a list to the system color picker.
+- Import the whole palette as a list to the system color picker.
 (Note: You might need to restart an app for new lists to appear in the color picker.)
 - Browse files (with `space`).
 - Choose a browser in which the files should be opened (with `option` + `enter`).